-Charlize Flashes Her Bra In Sheer Blue Top While Promoting ‘Long Shot’ In NYC
+Charlize Theron Flashes Her Bra In Sheer Blue Top While Promoting ‘Long Shot’ In NYC

 Another day, another fashion statement by Charlize Theron.

-The actress, who is currently promoting her new film, Long Shot, stepped out in New York City on Wednesday morning for yet another day of press events.
+The actress, who is currently promoting her new film Long Shot stepped out in New York City on Wednesday morning for yet another day of press events.
 She turned heads in a chic blue ensemble, adding a sexy twist by donning a sheer top that allowed for a peek at her black triangle bra.

 As per The Daily Mail, Charlize rocked a metallic sheer turtleneck bodysuit, which featured long flared cuffs.
 She flaunted her age-defying and incredible physique by teaming the figure-hugging, risque top with a pair of midnight blue pants, which cinched at the waist with the help of a long waterfall-style belt.

 The 43-year-old put her toned body on full display in the eye-catching outfit, which she completed with some white pointy Christian Louboutin heels and a pair of dark sunglasses that she held in her hand while making her way to the car.
-She swapped her usual blonde locks for a slick brunette bob with a side part, and wore some subtle makeup, including contouring, a touch of blush, and a light-pink lipstick shade.
+She swapped her usual blonde locks for a slick brunette bob with a side part and wore some subtle makeup, including contouring, a touch of blush, and a light-pink lipstick shade.

-Charlize, who plays the love interest of Fred Flarsky (played by Seth Rogen) in the upcoming romantic comedy, has been very outspoken about the challenges women not only in Hollywood but across all industries face during her press tour.
-As reported by The Daily Mail, the South African actress stated that “women endure more scrutiny in the workplace” than their male colleagues at a recent panel discussion with Press Association.
+Charlize, who plays the love interest of Fred Flarsky (played by Seth Rogen) in the upcoming romantic comedy, has been very outspoken during her press tour about the challenges women face, not only in Hollywood but across all industries.
+As reported by The Daily Mail, the South African actress stated at a recent panel discussion with Press Association that “women endure more scrutiny in the workplace” than their male colleagues.

 One week until @LongShotMovie!
 Come have a laugh next weekend to cure your Avengers hangover pic.twitter.com/SspYgt84Yq